visgl/tsc/developer-process/publish-checklist.md

 ### Pre-release checks

 5. The files inside `website/dist` or `website/public` are the production build of the website.
-Stage the website on a static server to test in all supported OS and browsers.
+Stage the website on a static server (e.g. your personal GitHub pages) to test in all supported OS and browsers.

 6. Test the branch by running `npm run test` and website examples.